 Reflecting Functions Vertically or Horizontally

-Two types of trigonometry transformations act like reflections or flips that you see in graphing or geometry.
+Two types of transformations act like reflections or flips.
 One transformation changes all positive outputs to negative and all negative outputs to positive.
 The other reverses the inputs — positive to negative and negative to positive.

 A cash register can change inputs to the opposite (negative) numbers by taking coupon values that the cashier enters or scans in and changing them to negative values before doing the final computations.
 The graph of this process acts as a reflection downward from positive to negative.

 Left and right reflections are a bit harder to describe in terms of a practical application.
 Try this one on for size: If a function tells you how many items a machine can produce in a certain number of hours, then inputting negative numbers helps you determine how far you have to back up — how many hours before a certain date and time — to produce that number of items by that date and time.